phol/docs/content/en/docs/writing-markdown-latex/index.md

 The `highlight_style` option allows you to select an alternate css style for highlighted code.
 For example, if you wanted to use the solarized-dark style, you could set `highlight_style = "solarized-dark"` in `params.toml`.

-If the `highlight_style` option is unset, the default is to use the file `/css/highlight.min.css`, either the one provided by the Academic theme, or else the one in your local `static` directory.
-The `/css/highlight.min.css` file provided by Academic is equivalent to the `github` style from highlight.js.
+If the `highlight_style` option is unset, the default is to use the file `/css/highlight.min.css`, either the one provided by the Wowchemy theme, or else the one in your local `static` directory.
+The `/css/highlight.min.css` file provided by Wowchemy is equivalent to the `github` style from highlight.js.

 If the `highlight_style` option *is* set, then `/css/highlight.min.css` is ignored, and the corresponding css file will be served from the [cdnjs server](https://cdnjs.com/libraries/highlight.js/).
 To see a list of available styles, visit the [cdnjs page](https://cdnjs.com/libraries/highlight.js/) and search for links with the word "styles".